UFC Fight Night odds, props, card: Strickland vs. Hernandez picks, predictions from 10,000 model simulations

 SportsLine's UFC projection model reveals its UFC Fight Night picks featuring Sean Strickland vs. Anthony Hernandez for Saturday's bout on Paramount+

 After a one-week break, UFC Fight Night is back this Saturday, streaming on Paramount+ from Houston.
 UFC Fight Night: Strickland vs. Hernandez is headlined by a pair of top-5 middleweights, both of whom have a lengthy list of accomplishments.
 No. 3 Sean Strickland (29-7) is a former UFC middleweight champion, and he'll take on No. 4 Anthony Hernandez (15-2), who has the most takedowns landed in the division's history.
-Hernandez is the -278 favorite (risk $278 to win $100) in the latest UFC odds from DraftKings Sportsbook, with Strickland the +225 underdog.
+Hernandez is the -270 favorite (risk $2780to win $100) in the latest UFC odds from DraftKings Sportsbook, with Strickland the +220 underdog.

 The UFC Fight Night main card starts at 8 p.m.
 ET from the Toyota Center.
 The co-main event has Texas native, Geoff Neal, facing Uros Medic in a welterweight bout.
 The 12th-ranked Neal is at -192 to utilize UFC bets on, with Medic at +160.
 Before locking in any UFC picks, make sure you see the MMA predictions and betting advice from Mike McClure's proven computer model.